gensx-inc/gensx/examples/providers/README.md

 # Install dependencies
 pnpm install

-# Set your OpenAI API key
+# Set your Firecrawl API key
-export OPENAI_API_KEY=<your_api_key>
+export FIRECRAWL_API_KEY=<your_api_key>

 # Run the example
 pnpm run start
 ```

-The example will clean a sample text containing business buzzwords.
-You can modify the input text in `index.tsx` to clean different content.
+When you run the example, it will scrape the page at `https://gensx.dev/overview/` and return the markdown.